atbcb/ICTTestingBaseline/docs/4FocusHidden.md

 # 4. Focus (revealing hidden content)
 ## Requirement
+WCAG SC 2.4.3 - Focus Order: If a Web page can be navigated sequentially and the navigation sequences affect meaning or operation, focusable components receive focus in an order that preserves meaning and operability.

-WCAG SC 2.1.1 – Keyboard: All functionality of the content is operable through a keyboard interface without requiring specific timings for individual keystrokes, except where the underlying function requires input that depends on the path of the user's movement and not just the endpoints.
+WCAG SC 2.1.1 - Keyboard: All functionality of the content is operable through a keyboard interface without requiring specific timings for individual keystrokes, except where the underlying function requires input that depends on the path of the user's movement and not just the endpoints.

 WCAG SC 1.3.2 - Meaningful Seqeuence: When the sequence in which content is presented affects its meaning, a correct reading sequence can be programmatically determined.